Women expected to sue Jeffrey Epstein's estate over sexual abuse claims

 To obtain damages, alleged victims will need to prove their claims only by a preponderance of the evidence, not beyond a reasonable doubt as in a criminal case.

-Reporting by Karen Freifeld and Brendan Pierson in New York; Editing by Noeleen Walder and Lisa Shumaker
+Reporting by Karen Freifeld and Brendan Pierson in New York; Editing by Noeleen Walder, Lisa Shumaker and Bernadette Baum